Carrie H. Cohen

 University of Pennsylvania Law School, J.D.

 Carrie H. Cohen is global co-chair of the Investigations + White Collar Defense practice group and the firm’s State + Local Government Enforcement team.
-Prior to joining the firm, Carrie served in the New York State Attorney General’s Office as Chief of the Public Integrity Bureau and an Assistant Attorney General in the Civil Rights Bureau where she received the Louis J. Lefkowitz Memorial Award for outstanding service.
-Carrie also served as an Assistant U.S. Attorney in the Southern District of New York (SDNY) where she prosecuted public corruption and securities matters, including obtaining the first trial conviction of former Speaker of the New York State Assembly Sheldon Silver.
+Prior to joining the firm, Carrie served as an Assistant U.S. Attorney in the Southern District of New York (SDNY) where she prosecuted public corruption and securities matters, including obtaining the first trial conviction of former Speaker of the New York State Assembly Sheldon Silver.
+Carrie also served in the New York State Attorney General’s Office as Chief of the Public Integrity Bureau and an Assistant Attorney General in the Civil Rights Bureau where she received the Louis J. Lefkowitz Memorial Award for outstanding service.

-As a former state and federal prosecutor, Carrie routinely represents corporations, boards, and c-suite executives in government-facing investigative and regulatory matters with a particular focus on state and local government matters.
-Carrie’s extensive trial experience and distinguished record of success in high‑stakes, white collar defense matters cement her position as a leading lawyer who often is called upon as trial counsel for particularly sensitive matters.
-Carrie’s trial and white collar expertise have been recognized by a variety of organizations including Chambers USA, which describes her as “. . . a terrific trial lawyer with great judgment and timing, [who] knows how to present complex cases in a digestible way.”
+As a former federal and state prosecutor, Carrie routinely represents corporations, boards, and c-suite executives in government-facing investigative and regulatory matters with a particular focus on state and local government matters.
+Carrie’s extensive trial experience and distinguished record of success in high‑stakes, white collar defense matters cement her position as a leading lawyer who often is called upon for particularly sensitive matters.
+Carrie’s trial and white collar expertise have been recognized by a variety of organizations including Chambers USA, which describes her as “a terrific trial lawyer with great judgment and timing, [who] knows how to present complex cases in a digestible way.”
 Carrie also routinely prepares clients who are called to testify before Congress and state and city legislatures and works on matters that involve multijurisdictional investigations and significant media attention.

 Carrie is a recognized industry expert in public corruption and state and local government actions.
-Carrie frequently is selected by government agencies to serve as independent counsel and issue public reports, which has included her appointment as Independent Monitor for the Federal Deposit Insurance Corporation, Special Counsel to the New York City Council, Special Independent Counsel to the City of Rochester, and Counsel to the California Attorney General’s Office (CA AG) as well as being part of the Monitorship Team appointed by DOJ for the global Odebrecht corruption matter.
-She also was appointed by Governor Kathy Hochul to the Metropolitan Transit Authority Inspector General’s Board and serves as its Acting Chair as well as having been appointed by the Chief Judge of the United States District Court for the Eastern District of New York as Counsel to the Court’s Grievance Committee.
-Carrie also is an Adjunct Professor at the University of Pennsylvania Law School, where she teaches a seminar on Public Corruption and the Law.
+She is frequently selected by government agencies to serve as independent counsel and issue public reports, including her appointment as independent monitor for the Federal Deposit Insurance Corporation, special counsel to the New York City Council, special independent counsel to the City of Rochester, and counsel to the California Attorney General’s Office (CA AG) as well as being part of the Monitorship Team appointed by DOJ for the global Odebrecht corruption matter.
+She was also appointed by Governor Kathy Hochul to the Metropolitan Transit Authority Inspector General’s Board and serves as its acting chair, and was appointed by the Chief Judge of the U.S. District Court for the Eastern District of New York as counsel to the Court’s Grievance Committee.
+Carrie is also an adjunct professor at the University of Pennsylvania Law School, where she teaches a seminar on Public Corruption and the Law.

-Carrie serves on multiple bar committees and task forces as part of her effort to promote the rule of law.
-She was appointed Chair of the New York State Bar Association’s (NYSBA) Task Force on Domestic Terrorism and Hate Crimes and served as a member of the NYSBA Task Force on Wrongful Convictions.
-As a leader of the Bar, Carrie serves as a Vice President and Trustee of the Federal Bar Council and President of its Inn of Court and was appointed Co-Chair of the Federal-State Judicial Advisory Council as well as prior service as a Vice President of the New York City Bar, Chair of its Executive Committee, and member of its Nominating Committee.
-Carrie also is a member of the Board of Directors of Volunteers of Legal Service, an organization that provides pro bono legal services to the New York community, and was appointed by the SDNY to its Criminal Justice Act Panel to serve as counsel to indigent defendants in federal criminal cases.
+Carrie serves on multiple bar committees and task forces as part of her efforts to promote the rule of law.
+She was appointed as chair of the New York State Bar Association (NYSBA) Task Force on Domestic Terrorism and Hate Crimes and served as a member of the NYSBA Task Force on Wrongful Convictions.
+As a leader of the Bar, Carrie was appointed as co-chair of the Federal-State Judicial Advisory Council and previously served as a vice president and trustee of the Federal Bar Council and president of its Inn of Court as well as prior service as a vice president of the New York City Bar, chair of its Executive Committee, and member of its Nominating Committee.
+Carrie was also appointed by the SDNY to its Criminal Justice Act Panel to serve as counsel to indigent defendants in federal criminal cases.

 Representative Experience

-• Government Appointments/Public Corruption.
-Appointments as independent counsel for federal, state, and local government agencies.
-Represents elected and appointed public officials, public entities, and individuals doing business with the government in a variety of public corruption-related matters with a focus on public-facing reports.
+Government Appointments/Public Corruption Matters.
+Independent counsel for federal, state, and local government agencies.
+Representing elected and appointed public officials, public entities, and individuals doing business with the government in a variety of public corruption-related matters with a focus on public-facing reports, including:

-• Independent Counsel to the CA AG to conduct a review of its public release of confidential personal information associated with firearms permit holders and applicants, which included the preparation and release of a public report.
+• Independent counsel to the CA AG related to conducting a review of its public release of confidential personal information associated with firearms permit holders and applicants, which included the preparation and release of a public report.

 • Service on the DOJ-appointed Monitorship Team for the global Odebrecht corruption matter.

-• Financial Institutions/Securities Matters.
-Represents banks and other financial institutions in investigations of regulatory and consumer-related matters.
-Represents corporations and individuals in a variety of criminal investigations and regulatory matters involving federal and state securities laws.
+Financial Institutions/Securities Matters.
+Representing banks and other financial institutions in investigations of regulatory and consumer-related matters.
+Representing corporations and individuals in a variety of criminal investigations and regulatory matters involving federal and state securities laws.

-• Foreign Corrupt Practices Act (FCPA).
-Represents corporations in FCPA investigations across industries and in numerous jurisdictions.
-Service on the DOJ-appointed Monitorship team in the criminal prosecution of Odebrecht.
+Foreign Corrupt Practices Act (FCPA).
+Representing corporations in FCPA investigations across industries and in numerous jurisdictions.
+Serving on the DOJ-appointed Monitorship Team in the criminal prosecution of Odebrecht.

-• Workplace Misconduct.
-Conducts investigations for corporations and boards related to workplace misconduct and #MeToo issues and provides related advocacy and legal advice.
+Workplace Misconduct.
+Conducting investigations for corporations and boards related to workplace misconduct and #MeToo issues and providing related advocacy and legal advice.

-• Cybersecurity.
-Conducts investigations of cybersecurity incidents and represents companies in related government and regulatory matters concerning disclosure of data and privacy issues.
+Cybersecurity.
+Conducting investigations of cybersecurity incidents and representing companies in related government and regulatory matters concerning disclosures of data and privacy issues.

-• RICO/Civil Fraud/Commercial Litigation.
-Represents a wide variety of public and private corporations in civil fraud, RICO, and commercial litigation including at trial.
+RICO/Civil Fraud/Commercial Litigation.
+Representing a wide variety of public and private corporations in civil fraud, RICO, and commercial litigation including at trial.
 Represented UPS at trial in SDNY in a case brought by the NYAG and the City of New York alleging illegal transportation of untaxed cigarettes.

 Rankings

-Recognized as a leading lawyer in New York White Collar Crime & Government Investigations
+Recommended for White Collar Crime & Government Investigations (New York)

-Recommended in Corporate Investigations and White Collar Criminal Defense
+Recommended for Corporate Investigations and White Collar Criminal Defense

-Named a “Next Generation Partner” in State Attorneys General
+Named a “Leading Partner” in State Attorneys General

 Named to Law Power 100 list